 Juan Bautista Martínez del Mazo (Beteta province of Cuenca c.1612 – Madrid 1667), artist

-previously attributed to after Diego Velázquez (Seville 1599 - Madrid 1660), artist
+previously catalogued as attributed to Diego Velázquez (Seville 1599 - Madrid 1660), artist

 Velázquez and the Family of Philip IV, Museo Nacional del Prado, Madrid, 2013 - 2014, no.17